ariawisp/kotlin/docs/wasm/README.md

 The outstanding Stage 2 work breaks down into the following milestones:

-**T2.1 – Harness Metadata Integration**
+**T2.1 – Harness Metadata Integration** (✅ complete)
-1.1 Lift the metadata read (currently in `Preview2JvmE2eTest`) into a reusable Kotlin helper that
-    returns the discovered world drivers, binding metadata, and resource helpers out of `kotlin-wasm-wasi-preview2.klib`.
-1.2 Keep the JVM test, but have it call the helper so the API stays exercised.
-1.3 Add `:wit:e2e-harness-jvm:dumpPreview2Metadata` to emit a JSON snapshot for manual inspection.
+1.1 ✅ `Preview2MetadataIntrospector.loadPreview2Metadata` is the single entry point used by tests,
+    Gradle tasks, and the sample.
+1.2 ✅ `Preview2JvmE2eTest` exercises the helper to guard schema ingestion.
+1.3 ✅ `:wit:e2e-harness-jvm:dumpPreview2Metadata` now emits `build/preview2/preview2-metadata.json`
+    (the task is configuration-cache safe).

-**T2.2 – Sample Component Project**
+**T2.2 – Sample Component Project** (✅ wiring, ⚙️ runtime host bindings still pending)
-2.1 Create a `wit:component-sample` module (or reuse the harness) that depends on the plugin runtime.
+2.1 ✅ `:wit:component-sample` contains the Wasmtime harness and depends on the Preview‑2 runtime.
-2.2 Configure `wasmWasi { component { … } }` with the synced Preview 2 schemas and call the metadata
-    helper to identify the generated world driver.
-2.3 Provide a small Kotlin entry point that instantiates `DefaultComponentRuntime`, registers host
-    handlers for `wasi:random/imports`, and installs the generated world via `GeneratedModuleRegistry.registerRuntime`.
+2.2 ✅ The Gradle build resolves the target world by reading the metadata dump (falling back to the
+    constant `wasi:cli/command` if the dump is missing or empty).
+2.3 ⚙️ Still TODO: bring up a `DefaultComponentRuntime` host with explicit handlers for `wasi:random`
+    and friends once the runtime APIs are ready.
+The Wasmtime path covers the immediate smoke test.

-**T2.3 – Wasmtime Execution Wiring**
+**T2.3 – Wasmtime Execution Wiring** (✅ initial guardrails)
-3.1 Reuse the existing Wasmtime tooling (`setupWasmtime`, engine download, JVM args) from
-    `wasm/wasm.tests`.
-3.2 Add `assemblePreview2Component` + `runPreview2ComponentViaWasmtime` tasks that:
-    - assemble the component through `WitCodegenTask`/`wasm-tools`;
-    - launch Wasmtime against the produced artifact;
-    - capture stdout/stderr to `build/runLogs`.
-3.3 Make the runner assert success by checking the Wasmtime output (e.g. logged random value,
-    non-error exit code).
+3.1 ✅ The sample reuses the shared Wasmtime toolchain (setup + feature flags).
+3.2 ✅ `assemblePreview2Component`, `printPreview2ComponentWit`, and
+    `runPreview2ComponentViaWasmtime` are CC‑safe tasks that produce artefacts and logs under `build/compileSync` and `build/runLogs`.
+3.3 ⚙️ Basic assertions ensure a clean exit and empty stderr.
+Once component I/O is plumbed, tighten
+    the check to require the random-value banner in stdout.

-**T2.4 – Symbol Snapshot & CI Guard**
+**T2.4 – Symbol Snapshot & CI Guard** (✅ complete)
-4.1 Add `generatePreview2SymbolSnapshot` that writes a deterministic JSON representation of binding
-    metadata; commit the initial snapshot under `docs/wasm/snapshots/`.
-4.2 Add `verifyPreview2SymbolSnapshot` which diffs current vs committed snapshot and fails with a
-    “regenerate snapshot” hint on drift.
+4.1 ✅ `:wit:e2e-harness-jvm:generatePreview2SymbolSnapshot` copies the metadata dump into
+    `docs/wasm/snapshots/preview2-metadata.json`.
+4.2 ✅ `:wit:e2e-harness-jvm:verifyPreview2SymbolSnapshot` compares the dump against the committed
+    snapshot (and is configuration-cache safe).
-4.3 Wire both the Wasmtime run and the snapshot verification into the appropriate `check` task (or a
+4.3 ✅ Root task `stage2Preview2Check` depends on the Wasmtime run and the snapshot verification
-    new umbrella `stage2Preview2Check`) so CI catches regressions.
+    so CI catches regressions in a single entry point.

-**T2.5 – Documentation & Cleanup**
+**T2.5 – Documentation & Cleanup** (✅ in progress)
-5.1 Update this README with the new commands and entry points.
+5.1 ✅ README now documents the metadata task flow, Stage‑2 check, and sample wiring.
-5.2 Strip any temporary logging added during development.
+5.2 ⚙️ Continue trimming temporary diagnostic logging once runtime plumbing stabilises.
-5.3 Ensure `:wit:e2e-harness-jvm:test` still passes and is covered by CI.
+5.3 ✅ `:wit:e2e-harness-jvm:test` remains part of the verification suite.

 ---